Find out where to get a personal loan outside of your local bank and what benefits it could bring.

 Are nonbank lenders safe?

 There are many safe and legitimate nonbank lenders out there.
 However, scammers can prey on people looking to borrow money online by posing as a company, asking for an upfront fee and then disappearing.
-Check out our directory of legitimate lenders to learn more about how they protect your personal and financial information.
+Check out our personal loan reviews to learn more about how they protect your personal and financial information.

 How can I apply for a personal loan from a nonbank lender?